Table of Contents

 DLM meters can't be read: "Last Main meter continuous reading: last reading older than ... seconds"

-DLM meters (for example, the Introduction) must communicate periodically with the service that manages the charging stations so that zones can regulate their power accordingly.
+DLM meters (for example, the Input meter) must communicate periodically with the service managing the charging stations so that the zones can regulate their power accordingly.
 Check:

-• The service that constantly reads the DLM meters has crashed.
-Restart the service and check if it remains active (green indicator at the top right of Charge points).
+- The service that continuously reads the DLM meters has crashed.
+Restart the service and check if it remains active (green indicator in the top right of Charge points).

-This is a safety behavior (fail-safe): when the zone does not know the state of the DLM meters, it sets the charging current to 6A.
+This is a safety behavior (fail-safe): when the zone does not know the status of the DLM meters, it sets the charging current to 6A.

-• Check that the meters are being read (see above).
+- Verify that the meter(s) are being read (see above).

-Charging stations will display states on the platform once they are connected.
-These states are as follows:
+The charging stations will display statuses on the platform once they are connected.
+These statuses are as follows:

-Available: No vehicle is plugged into the station, and it is available for a new vehicle to connect.
+Available: No vehicle is connected to the charging station, and it is available for a new vehicle to connect.

 Charging: The station is currently charging a vehicle.

 Preparing: The station is no longer available for a new vehicle, but charging has not yet started.
-There is often a delay between the time a vehicle plugs in and when charging begins.
-This can be due to station preparation, communication between the vehicle and the station, or waiting for payment or authorization.
+There is often a delay between the moment a vehicle plugs in and the start of charging.
+This may be due to station preparation, communication between the vehicle and the station, or waiting for payment or authorization.

-SuspendedEVSE: A vehicle is plugged into the station, but it is not delivering energy due to a problem related to the station, such as energy management settings of the charger or lack of authorization.
+SuspendedEVSE: A vehicle is plugged into the station, but it is not delivering energy due to an issue related to the station, such as the charger's energy management settings or a lack of authorization.

-Reserved: The station is currently reserved for a specific user or vehicle, thus refusing to charge other users or vehicles.
+Reserved: The station is currently reserved for a specific user or vehicle, so it will refuse to charge other users or vehicles.

-Unavailable: The station is not available for charging at this moment.
-This status is often used to indicate that the station is waiting for maintenance or about to restart.
+Unavailable: The station is not available for charging at the moment.
+This status is often used to indicate that the station is pending maintenance or about to restart.

-Faulted: The station is currently experiencing a fault or issue.
+Faulted: The station is currently experiencing a fault or problem.
 Depending on the station, this can occur in various situations.
-Sometimes, it may mean that the charger will not be able to charge, but not always.
-If the fault status includes a more specific error code, it may provide more information about what is happening.
-In some cases, the fault can be resolved by restarting the charger or by unplugging the vehicle and plugging it back in (for example, if the cable is improperly connected or too tight).
+Sometimes it means the charger will not be able to charge, but not always.
+If the fault status includes a more specific error code, this may provide more information about what is happening.
+In some cases, the fault can be resolved by restarting the charger, or by unplugging and replugging the vehicle (for example, if the cable is not properly seated in the socket, or if it is too taut).